nhs-england-tools/dependabot-policy-enforcer/README.md

 Remove the check mark against the Restrict deletions rule.
 Remove the check mark against the Block force pushes rule.
 Add a check mark against the Require workflows to pass before merging rule.
-Press the `Add workflow` button and select the `org-workflows` repo created earlier.
+Press the `Add workflow` button and select the `org-workflows` repository created earlier.
 Select the main branch to ensure only peer reviewed changes are used. in pick a workflow file enter the following `.github/workflows/dependabot-policy-enforcer.yml` press `Add workflow`

 Press the `Create` button.